openconfig/gnoi/healthz/README.md

 has initiated of its own accord.

-Following a health check occurring, a caller uses the `List` or `Get` RPC to discover the artifacts that are assoicated with a component and its corresponding subcomponents.
-Each artifact reflects an entity that is required to debug or further root cause the fault that occurs with it.
+Following a health check occurring, a caller uses the `List` or `Get` RPC to discover the health "events" (expressed as a `ComponentStatus` message) that are assoicated with a component and its corresponding subcomponents.
+Each event reflects an collection of data that is required to debug or further root cause the fault that occurs with an entity in the system.

 The `Artifact` RPC is used to retrieve specific artifacts that are listed by the target system in the `List` or `Get` RPC.
 Once retrieved each artifact can be